launz/Pools/README.md

 ### Using generic Pools:

-Create a new ObjectPooler asset: Create/OUT/Pools/ObjectPooler.
-This is the main asset to store all the information of pools in use as well as controlling all the pooling functions like spawning and despawning pooled objects.
-On the ObjectPooler create ObjectPools for all different items that should be pooled with a pool-name, a reference to a prefab and the pool-size and spawning parameters.
-Reference the ObjectPooler asset from a script in the scene and call InitPools() to initialize them.
-There can be multiple ObjectPoolers in the project to organize pools with different functionality and to initialize them in an asynchronous way.
-Use Spawn() and Despawn() to pool and unpool objects into the scene.
+First create a new ObjectPool in a script.
+Data, like the prefab to be used as well as pool size, can be filled in manually at creation or with the help of a ObjectPoolData asset.
+Especially when many pools should be created at runtime with the same properties ObjectPoolData can be useful.
+Every ObjectPool can be controlled through the static functions in the *Pools* script.
+When an ObjectPool is used for the first time it has to be initiated with Init().
+Use Spawn() to pool in new objects into the scene and Despawn() to unpool them again.